xMartin/php-introduction/03_a_web_application.md

 Change into that new directory and run `./composer init`

-First it will ask you about some details:
+First it will ask you for some details:

 ```
   Welcome to the Composer config generator